cbskust/SDS.Epidemic/README.md

 In this paper, we show that solutions to ordinary differential equations describing the large-population limits of Markovian stochastic epidemic models can be interpreted as survival or cumulative hazard functions when analysing data on individuals sampled from the population.
 We refer to the individual-level survival and hazard functions derived from population-level equations as a survival dynamical system (SDS).
 To illustrate how population-level dynamics imply probability laws for individual-level infection and recovery times that can be used for statistical inference, we show numerical examples based on data maximum-likelihood analysis.

-In this repository, we provide the necessary toolkit for a statistical inference method based on the SDS interpretation of the compartmental susceptible-infected-recovered (SIR) epidemic model due to Kermack and McKendrick for the papaer on http://dx.doi.org/10.1098/rsfs.2019.0048.
+In this repository, we provide the necessary toolkit for a statistical inference method based on the SDS interpretation of the compartmental susceptible-infected-recovered (SIR) epidemic model due to Kermack and McKendrick for the paper on http://dx.doi.org/10.1098/rsfs.2019.0048.

 We provide 8 R scripts.